Supporters' group: North America

-The major supporters' group for the US Men's National Team is The American Outlaws.
+The major supporters' group for the United States men's and women's national teams is The American Outlaws.
 The major supporters' group in Canada is The Voyageurs.

-There are independent supporters' groups for Major League Soccer which operates in the United States and Canada as well as for many teams of the lower divisions of the United States soccer pyramid.
+There are independent supporters' groups for teams in Major League Soccer (MLS), which operates in the United States and Canada, and the National Women's Soccer League (NWSL), as well as for many teams of the lower divisions of the United States soccer pyramid.
 Many of these groups are members of the Independent Supporters Council.
-Major League Soccer holds an annual "Supporters' Summit" to meet with the leadership of most of its supporter groups to discuss issues including security, self-policing, supporter group managed sections, and strategies for league success.
-Many teams in other leagues including the National Premier Soccer League, USL Pro, USL Premier Development League, and North American Soccer League (2010) have associated supporters' groups.
-Supporters' groups can be found for some NCAA soccer programs such as Legion 1818 at Saint Louis University, Englemann Elite at the University of Wisconsin–Milwaukee or the Red Cedar Rowdies, influenced by Detroit City FC's Northern Guard Supporters, at Michigan State University.
+MLS holds an annual "Supporters' Summit" to meet with the leadership of most of its supporter groups to discuss issues including security, self-policing, supporter group managed sections, and strategies for league success.
+Many teams in other leagues, including the National Premier Soccer League, USL Pro, USL Premier Development League, and North American Soccer League (2010) have associated supporters' groups.
+Supporters' groups can be found for some NCAA soccer programs such as Legion 1818 at Saint Louis University, Englemann Elite at the University of Wisconsin–Milwaukee, or the Red Cedar Rowdies, influenced by Detroit City FC's Northern Guard Supporters, at Michigan State University.
 In Canada, there are supporters' groups for all Canadian Premier League teams.
 There are also supporters' groups in cities hoping to get a CanPL team in the future.

 Major League Baseball supporters' groups include Dodgers' Pantone 294 group and Oakland Athletics' Section 149.

 NFL supporters' groups include the Raiders' Black Hole, Pittsburgh Steelers' Steel City Mafia, Arizona Cardinals' Bird Gang, and the New Orleans Saints Big Easy Mafia, which includes international chapters.
-The Dallas Cowboys, who bill themselves as "America's Team," and other successful teams such as New England Patriots, have supporters' groups around the U.S., and Jacksonville Jaguars' Bold City Brigade includes a UK chapter as part of its bid to promote Jaguars as London's "home team."
+The Dallas Cowboys, who bill themselves as "America's Team", and other successful teams such as New England Patriots, have supporters' groups around the U.S., and Jacksonville Jaguars' Bold City Brigade includes a UK chapter as part of its bid to promote Jaguars as London's "home team".

 NHL supporters' groups include the New York Islanders' Blue and Orange Army est2009.
 The Blue and Orange Army aka BOA, was officially formed in 2009, and is the first true supporters section in the NHL.

 In Mexico there are porras, that are older and are not violent like the first ones.
+Some association football clubs in Mexico also have animation groups, which stage tifo and other choreographed displays.
+A brawl between groups at Querétaro-Atlas match in 2022 injured 20 fans and resulted in Liga MX banning animation groups from organizing in opponents' stadiums.